helidon-io/helidon-examples/examples/declarative/cors/README.md

 This example shows how to use Helidon declarative to protect a few endpoints with Cross-Origin Resource Sharing (CORS).

-GraalVM Native Image is not supported in Helidon 27.
-Run this example on the JVM as described below.

 # Running as jar

 Build this application: